Connito AI

 env TORCHDYNAMO_CAPTURE_SCALAR_OUTPUTS=1 \

-python mycelia/miner/train.py \
+python connito/miner/train.py \

 --path /path/to/checkpoints/miner/<your hotkey>/<run name>/